-As a result of listening to local communities and local stakeholders early and often, a number of significant adjustments were made to previous proposals resulting in the current balanced legislation that sits before your Committee.
-The final proposal is a common sense solution to permanently protect best of Olympic Peninsula's spectacular public lands - without costing timber jobs or recreational access.
+As a result of listening to local communities and local stakeholders early and often, several significant adjustments were made to previous proposals resulting in the current balanced legislation that sits before your committee.
+The final proposal is a commonsense solution to permanently protect the best of Olympic Peninsula's spectacular public lands - without costing timber jobs or recreational access.